kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Deployment.md

 * Redis (Latest Docker image)
 * Python (v3.*)

 **Note:** All the commands below should be run from the **root directory of the repository**.
 Some of the bash scipts require root access.
 So, if asked, please provide the root credentials.
+Also, note that starting `Flink` slave nodes require adding them to `~/.ssh/known_hosts`.
+So, you have to explicitly type **yes** when prmopted.

 **Install `Maven`**
 ```bash